Also known as Fournier gangrene, it is an intense pain and sensation in the genitals.

-The contents of the scrotum, that is, the testicles, epididymis and cord structures, are inverted by several different fascial layers of the Dartos fascia of the scrotal wall.
-Again, several important anatomical relationships must be considered.
+The contents of the scrotum, that is, the testicles, epididymis, and cord structures, are inverted by several different fascial layers of the Dartos fascia of the scrotal wall.
+Again, several meaningful anatomical relationships must be considered.

-The most superficial layer of the testicle and the cord is the external spermatic fascia, which is continuous with the external aponeurosis of the superficial inguinal ring (external abdominal oblique).
+The most superficial layer of the testicle and the cord is the external spermatic fascia, which is continuous with the external aponeurosis of the simple inguinal ring (external abdominal oblique).

-The fascial layers described in this section are not affected by an infection of the superficial perineal space and can limit the depth of tissue destruction in a necrotizing infection of the genitals.
+The fascial layers described in this section are not affected by the superficial perineal space infection.
+They can limit the depth of tissue destruction in a necrotizing infection of the genitals.

-The corpora cavernosa, the urethra, the testicles and the structures of the umbilical cord are usually freed in Fournier’s gangrene, while the superficial and deep fascia and the skin are destroyed.
+The corpora cavernosa, the urethra, the testicles, and the structures of the umbilical cord are usually freed in Fournier’s gangrene.
+At the same time, the superficial and deep fascia and the skin are destroyed.

 Pathophysiology of Fournier Syndrome